doougal/Python-Sockets/README.md

 # About
-A basic command line file transfer program built using the Python sockets library.

 A client and a server application which allows a client to download a file of it's choosing from the server.
 The client and the server communicate through stream(TCP) sockets, exchanging both control and actual file data.